it-projects-llc/addons-dev/sale_contract_hours/README.rst

     * prepaid Service units is updated (new)

-* Recurring Reports
+* Reports

+  * Before generating reports, there must be confirmed timesheets.
+It can be done via *Human Resources/Time Tracking*

+    * Employee create timesheet via *My current timesheet* menu
+    * Manager validate timesheets via *Timesheets to Validate* menu

-  * open contract
+  * open Sales/Contracts menu

+    * select contracts
-    * switch *Generate recurring reports automatically* on
+    * click Action -> Generate reports

-      * Date of Next Report is some passed date (for testing only)

-    * Create timesheets as described above in order to exceed prepaid hours (optional)

-  * Open *Settings\Technical\Automation\Scheduled Actions*:

-    * *Generate Recurring Reports from Contracts*: change *Next Execution Date* to Now.
-    * wait a minute
+      * Select start and end date
+      * click Apply

   * Check new account.invoice records in *Invoicing/Invoices* - they have a draft state and have to be validated and sent manually

     * invoice has:

       * lines with prepaid timesheets (price = 0)
       * lines on extra timesheets (price > 0)

 * Analytic account